rockarts/gif-of-life/README.md

 ## Tests

 - There is a spec (`spec/simulator_spec.rb`) that outlines some basic scenarios to help you get started.
-Feel free to add more tests as you see fit.
+We'd love it if you added some more tests.

 - This can be run via `bundle exec rspec spec/simulator_spec.rb`